nhs-ciao/ciao-docs-finalizer/README.md

 -	`MoveToErrorFolder` - Moves the document's directory to the folder specified in the `./control/error-folder` file

 For more advanced usages, a custom action can be integrated by implementing the TransitionListener Java interface and providing a suitable spring XML configuration on the classpath.

+**In-progress Folder:**
+>	*The event files use a common naming format written by the CIPs involved in a document upload process.
+The contents and format of the event files is determined by the component writing the event and is not interpreted by this CIP.*

+-	A detailed description of the in-progress folder and associated state machine is available in [docs/state-machine.md](docs/state-machine.md).

 Configuration
 -------------